devsupport2/meet/README.md

 ## Security issues

-For information on reporting security vulnerabilities in Jitsi Meet, see [SECURITY.md](./SECURITY.md).
+For information on reporting security vulnerabilities in Vatchit, see [SECURITY.md](./SECURITY.md).

 ## Acknowledgements

-Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
+Vatchit started out as a sample conferencing application using Jitsi Videobridge.
 It was originally developed by ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!